angelomorgado/OpenGL-2D-Engine/README.md

 ### Scenes

-- `StandardScene`: A scene that renders a simple window with a moving triangle that changes color.

-- `StandardTextureScene`: A scene that shows a rectangle with a texture moving.

 - `CollisionsScene`: A scene that shows objects in the screen moving and colliding with each other.

 - `CircleInsideSquareScene`: A scene that shows a square that's movable with the wasd keys and a circle inside the square that can't leave the square.

+- `Breakout`: A scene that shows a Breakout game.

 ### Features